Skip to main content Skip to footer

 Owners of properties designated under the Ontario Heritage Act as having cultural heritage value or interest may be eligible to receive grants toward the conservation of their property.
 The Community Heritage Grant Program is designed to assist designated property owners in their conservation efforts by providing financial assistance through grants, under certain terms and conditions.

 In June 2021, Council endorsed the “Cultural Heritage Landscape Study and Inventory for the Township of Centre Wellington”.
 The goal of the project was to identify, evaluate, inventory, and map significant cultural heritage landscapes (CHLs) in Centre Wellington.
-The project identified 18 significant CHLs.
-The purpose of this next phase of the project is to formally recognize these 18 CHLs in the Township’s Official Plan through mapping and to develop enabling policies that can support management and conservation of these important areas and their features.
+The project identified 19 significant CHLs.
+In future, these CHLs are anticipated to be formally recognized through policies and mapping.

-For more information related to this project, please email: Mariana Iglesias, Senior Planner.
+For more information related to this project, please email: Mariana Iglesias, Manager of Planning Services.

 If you own a heritage building in Centre Wellington, you should consider the following information: